-The Museum explores everything from Maori and European settlement and integration, World War history, the progression of homosexuality rights, the emergence of the Rock n Roll era, New Zealand’s role within the Commonwealth, Art, Giant Squids, Migration, Wildlife & the opportunity for you to experience what it feels like during an earthquake.
+The Museum explores everything from Maori and European settlement and integration, World War history, the progression of gay rights, the emergence of the Rock n Roll era, New Zealand’s role within the Commonwealth, Art, Giant Squids, Migration, Wildlife & the opportunity for you to experience what it feels like during an earthquake.

 You'll need at least 3 hours to explore the museum and make the most of the interactive activities; you can learn to play the Ukulele, watch 3D videos of the Maori journey to New Zealand by Waka, learn to draw Maori art & much more.